SummerCheng/Contribution-Statistic/README.md

 ### contributions format
 - the fisrt non-empty line should be English title
 - the second non-empty line should be Chinese
+- the contribution must be created by Word 2007 or later